huggingface/transformers/model_cards/allegro/herbert-large-cased/README.md

 ---
 # HerBERT
-**[HerBERT](https://en.wikipedia.org/wiki/Zbigniew_Herbert)** is a BERT-based Language Model trained on Polish Corpora using MLM objective with dynamic masking of whole words.
+**[HerBERT](https://en.wikipedia.org/wiki/Zbigniew_Herbert)** is a BERT-based Language Model trained on Polish Corpora using MLM and SSO objectives with dynamic masking of whole words.
 Model training and experiments were conducted with [transformers](https://github.com/huggingface/transformers) in version 2.9.

 ## Tokenizer